simonteozw/tp/docs/DeveloperGuide.md

     *   1.c.1 TrackIt@NUS shows an error message

         Use case resumes at step 1.

+**Use Case: UC21 - Editing a Contact**

+**Preconditions:** Contact must exist in the app.

+**Guarantees:** Updated contact list with the requested contact edited.

+**MSS**

+1. User requests to edit contact
+2. TrackIt@NUS edit the requested contact

+    Use case ends.

+**Extensions**

+*   1.a.
+The edited contact already exists in the app
+    *   1.a.1 TrackIt@NUS shows an error message

+        Use case resumes at step 1.
+*   1.b.
+The provided name is invalid (wrong format)
+    *   1.b.1 TrackIt@NUS shows an error message

+        Use case resumes at step 1.
+*   1.c.
+The provided email is invalid (wrong format)
+    *   1.c.1 TrackIt@NUS shows an error message

+        Use case resumes at step 1.
+*   1.c.
+The provided phone number is invalid (wrong format)
+    *   1.c.1 TrackIt@NUS shows an error message

+        Use case resumes at step 1.

+**Use Case: UC22 - Deleting a Contact**

+**Preconditions:** Contact must exist in the app.

+**Guarantees:** Updated contact list with the requested contact removed.

+**MSS**

+1. User requests to delete contact
+2. TrackIt@NUS removes the requested contact

+    Use case ends.

+**Extensions**

+*   1.a.
+The requested contact does not exists in the app (index provided is invalid)
+    *   1.a.1 TrackIt@NUS shows an error message

+        Use case resumes at step 1.

+**Use Case: UC23 - View a Module's Contacts**

+**Preconditions:** Module must exist in the app.

+**Guarantees:** Shows all contacts associated with the requested module

+**MSS**

+1. User views any module page
+2. TrackIt@NUS shows the module's contact

+    Use case ends.

+**Extensions**

+*   1.a.
+The requested module does not exist in the app
+    *   1.a.1 User cannot view the module page

+        Use case ends.

 ## **Appendix D: Non-Functional Requirements** <a name="appen-d"></a>